 All types of siding benefit from an annual cleaning to remove grit, grime, and mildew.
 Cleaning an average-sized house may take you and a friend every bit of a weekend.
 Here's how to do it:

 1. Start with a bucket of warm, soapy water.
-Mix 1/2 cup trisodium phosphate (TSP, available at grocery stores, hardware stores, and home improvement centers) with 1 gallon of water.
+Mix one-half cup of trisodium phosphate (TSP, available at grocery stores, hardware stores, and home improvement centers) with one gallon of water.

 Related: Care and Maintenance of Your Deck

 If you don't have the time -- or the inclination -- you can have your house professionally cleaned for $100 to $650.
 A professional team will use a power washer and take less than a day.

 You can rent a power washer to do the job yourself for about $35 to $175 per day, but beware if you don't have experience with the tool.
 Power washers can strip paint, gouge softwoods, loosen caulk, and eat through mortar.
 Also, the tool can force water under horizontal lap joints, causing moisture to accumulate behind the siding.

 A siding professional has the expertise to prevent water penetration at joints, seams around windows and doors, and electrical fixtures.

 Inspecting Siding for Damage

 All siding: Siding is vulnerable to water infiltration where it butts against windows, doors, and corner moldings.
 Look for caulk that has cracked because of age or pulled away from adjacent surfaces, leaving gaps.
 Reapply a color-matched exterior caulk during dry days with temperatures in excess of 65 degrees for maximum adhesion.